CarloDeNart/Perseus-Image-plug-in/docs/source/Statistical Analyses.rst

     **Comment: using your own HRF**

     It is possible to use user-defined HRFs.
 To do so, an array with data points approximating the HRF must be provided, together with specifications about what timesteps this array has.
-The HRF must not have values of :math:`t` \textexclamdown :math:`0` and must be :math:`0` at :math:`t = 0`.
+The HRF must not have values of :math:`t` ¡ :math:`0` and must be :math:`0` at :math:`t = 0`.

+3. Currently, there is only the option to test ONE LINEAR hypothesis.
+This hypothesis must be able to be written in the following way:

+    Where :math:`\beta` is the vector of free parameters fitted in the previous step, and :math:`c` is a vector defined by the user.
+As example, let us assume that :math:`\beta_1` is the free parameter associated with an event of type A while :math:`\beta_2` is the free parameter associated with an event of type B. We now want to ask if a voxel is more responsive to A than to B. Then, the vector :math:`c` would be:

+    Here, we assumed that also a baseline :math:`B_0` and drift :math:`\Delta` parameters are included, so the :math:`\beta` vector is:

+    The user can indicate the vector :math:`c`, which will then be tested for the null hypothesis stated in eq.
+15